yvvijay121/StatisticsNotes/content/Unit 1 - One-Variable Data Analysis.md

+---
-# Unit 1: One-Variable Data Analysis
+title: Unit 1 - One-Variable Data Analysis
+---
 ## Parameters & Statistics
 Values that describe a sample are called *statistics*, and values that describe a population are called *parameters*.